Lande21/RolandeU.github.io/README.md

 Day 31 **Good things ahead!**

 God loves me dearly, May He guide all of  us!
-I Dedicate this semester to you LORD.
+I Dedicate this semester to you LORD :)

 - will try to email united and delta.
 - Got my new lappy, May GOD Bless my work!new opportunities knocking...